2009 Philadelphia Phillies season: July

-After the All-Star break—during which the American League defeated the National League, 4–3—Moyer, Ryan Madson, and J. C. Romero combined for a one-hit, complete-game shutout of the Marlins in the first game back, extending the Phillies' winning streak to six games, and their record to 10–3 in the month of July.
+After the All-Star break—during which the American League (AL) defeated the NL, 4–3—Moyer, Ryan Madson, and J. C. Romero combined for a one-hit, complete-game shutout of the Marlins in the first game back, extending the Phillies' winning streak to six games, and their record to 10–3 in the month of July.
 The streak was extended to eight straight games as the Phillies swept Florida in three games of the series (one game was postponed due to weather).
 Happ raised his record to 7–0 on the season with another seven-inning shutout performance.
 The streak continued as the Phillies opened a series at home against the Chicago Cubs; Chad Durbin earned his first save in 11 months by pitching three scoreless innings of relief.
 Werth's three-run home run in the 13th inning the next night gave the Phillies a walk-off win for their tenth consecutive, but Chicago ended the season-high streak with a 10–5 defeat on July 22.
 The Phillies won three of their next four, and bolstered their rotation by trading for Cliff Lee.
-The 2008 American League Cy Young Award winner came from the Cleveland Indians along with outfielder Ben Francisco on July 29; the Phillies gave up four minor leaguers—catcher Lou Marson, infielders Jason Donald and pitchers Carlos Carrasco and Jason Knapp.
+The 2008 AL Cy Young Award winner came from the Cleveland Indians along with outfielder Ben Francisco on July 29; the Phillies gave up four minor leaguers—catcher Lou Marson, infielders Jason Donald and pitchers Carlos Carrasco, and Jason Knapp.
 Lee and Francisco joined the Phillies in San Francisco after the Phillies' series victory over the Arizona Diamondbacks, and both started the final game in July.
 Lee pitched a complete-game four-hitter on July 31, allowing one run over nine innings of work.
 The Phillies finished July with a 20–7 record, their first 20-win month since May 2001.